notifhy/frontend/index.md

 # About NotifHy
 NotifHy is a notification bot for Hypixel.
 Share logins with friends, get reminders to claim daily rewards, and get alerts on suspicious activity.

+## Deprecation
+!!!danger Deprecation
+NotifHy is being decommissioned on July 5th, 2022.
+There are no alternatives being offered at this time.
+!!!

 ## Features
 - Simple, friendly, and easy-to-use interfaces
 - Minimal Discord permissions and scopes required